15 Best Stock Market Movies to Watch in 2024

 3. Margin Call

-Margin Call (2011) is a gripping drama about a 24-hour period at a Wall Street investment bank during the 2008 financial crisis.
+Margin Call (2011) is a gripping drama about 24 hours at a Wall Street investment bank during the 2008 financial crisis.
 It is directed by J.C.
 Chandor and features an ensemble cast including Kevin Spacey, Jeremy Irons, and Demi Moore.

 The story starts when Eric Dale, who is the head of risk management, is laid off and hands a flash drive to Peter Sullivan, an associate.
 Sullivan found out that there were flaws in the company’s financial model and realized they were on the brink of collapse.
 The team scrambles to handle the crisis and decides to sell off their bad assets in a “fire sale” to minimize losses.
 This action destabilizes the market and damages their reputation.